 As vital as it is that you prepare and practice for the SAT, it cannot be stressed enough that you need to keep pace with the other aspects of your college applications, especially your GPA, extracurriculars, and college essays.

 It can sometimes be difficult to remember that you don’t actually have all the time in the world.
 If you often find yourself saying “I have plenty of time,” I recommend reading this piece on procrastination.

 The strongest college applications are methodically planned out years in advance.
 You might be brilliant and do well under pressure, but it is very difficult to compete with applicants who have devoted hundreds of hours to the range of factors needed to get into the most selective colleges and universities.

 Remember, don’t put all of your eggs in the SAT basket.
 There are plenty of others to fill.

 So, how many times should you take the SAT?
 That depends on you—on your schools, your financial situation, and your time commitments.
 There is no one-size-fits-all answer here.
 And if you can improve drastically between the third and fourth shot at the test, then of course, you should take it that fourth time.

-But for most, the best route is to plan to take the test with College Board 2-3 times.
-Make those 2-3 attempts really count, and really represent your best possible score, by taking many practice tests in a timed, group setting that mimics the real thing and by studying the skills assessed in between those practice tests.
+But for most, the best route is to plan to take the test with College Board 2 or 3 times.
+Make those 2 or 3 attempts really count, and really represent your best possible score, by taking many practice tests in a timed, group setting that mimics the real thing and by studying the skills assessed in between those practice tests.